DSaunders/Spoof/docs/getting-started.md

 ### 1. Download Spoof

 Spoof is a single executable.
-Download the latest version from the 'Releases' page.
+Download the latest version from the [Releases](https://github.com/DSaunders/Spoof/releases) page.

 (consider adding the executable to your `$PATH` so you can run it from anywhere)